-Managing Director, Environmental Markets, China Program
+Managing Director, Environmental Markets, Climate Program

 He was appointed by the California Energy Commission to serve on the California Climate Change Advisory Committee, which was charged with the responsibility of advising the CEC on greenhouse gas mitigation strategies.
 He was appointed by the South Coast Air Quality Management District’s board to serve on its three-year RECLAIM Audit Advisory Committee.